Introduction

 - aptitude (debian/ubuntu)

-If you would like to have this feature supported on another package provider, please open an issue at the comtrya github.
+If you would like to have this feature supported on another package provider, please open an issue at the comtrya GitHub repository.

 Example